Share to: share facebook share twitter share wa share telegram print page

 2. ^ Arifuzzaman, Mohammad; Rashu, Rasheduzzaman; Leung, Daniel T.; Hosen, M. Ismail; Bhuiyan, Taufiqur Rahman; Bhuiyan, M. Saruar; Rahman, Mohammad Arif; Khanam, Farhana; Saha, Amit (2012-08-01).
 "Antigen-Specific Memory T Cell Responses after Vaccination with an Oral Killed Cholera Vaccine in Bangladeshi Children and Comparison to Responses in Patients with Naturally Acquired Cholera".
 Clinical and Vaccine Immunology.
 19 (8): 1304–1311. doi:10.1128/CVI.00196-12.
 ISSN 1556-6811.
 OCLC 1064928926.
 PMC 3416086.
 PMID 22739692.

-3. ^ Patel, Sweta M.; Rahman, Mohammad Arif; Mohasin, M.; Riyadh, M. Asrafuzzaman; Leung, Daniel T.; Alam, Mohammad Murshid; Chowdhury, Fahima; Khan, Ashraful I.; Weil, Ana A. (2012-06-01).
+3. ^ a b Patel, Sweta M.; Rahman, Mohammad Arif; Mohasin, M.; Riyadh, M. Asrafuzzaman; Leung, Daniel T.; Alam, Mohammad Murshid; Chowdhury, Fahima; Khan, Ashraful I.; Weil, Ana A. (2012-06-01).
 "Memory B Cell Responses to Vibrio cholerae O1 Lipopolysaccharide Are Associated with Protection against Infection from Household Contacts of Patients with Cholera in Bangladesh".
 Clinical and Vaccine Immunology.
 19 (6): 842–848. doi:10.1128/CVI.00037-12.
 PMC 3370438.
 PMID 22518009.

 4. ^ Johnson, Russell A.; Uddin, Taher; Aktar, Amena; Mohasin, M.; Alam, Mohammad Murshid; Chowdhury, Fahima; Harris, Jason B.; LaRocque, Regina C.; Kelly Bufano, Meagan (2012-11-01).
 "Comparison of Immune Responses to the O-Specific Polysaccharide and Lipopolysaccharide of Vibrio cholerae O1 in Bangladeshi Adult Patients with Cholera".
 Clinical and Vaccine Immunology.
 19 (11): 1712–1721. doi:10.1128/CVI.00321-12.
 PMC 3491541.
 PMID 22993410.